 Patient and Family Engagement.
 The relationship between health care professionals and their patients and families is critically important to the Partnership.
 It is a key part of keeping patients from getting injured or sicker in the hospital and helping patients heal without complication through improved transitions across health care settings and reduced readmissions.
 Learn more about the importance of patient engagement to the Partnership.

-Additional information about the Partnership for Patients can be found at partnershipforpatients.cms.gov.
+Learn more about the Partnership for Patients at partnershipforpatients.cms.gov.